antarctica/lantern/docs/command-reference.md

 ### Command permissions

 Many commands can only be used by specific individuals, or groups of individuals - typically either members of MAGIC or ADD project staff.
-You will need to sign-in using your NERC/BAS user account to access any restricted commands.
+You will need to sign in using your NERC/BAS user account to access any restricted commands.

-Sign-ins last for 1 hour (unless you sign out), after which you will need to sign-in again.
-You will be told if your login session has expired.
+Sign in sessions last for 1 hour (unless you sign out), after which you will need to sign in again.
+You will be told if your session has expired.

 ADD project staff can assign permissions to users as needed using the [Assigning permissions to users and groups](workflow-permissions-users.md) workflow.